Disaster loss deduction

 Extended deadlines to file, pay, and make contributions

-- There are extended deadlines for:
+- There may be postponed deadlines for:

 - Filing tax returns